adventurerscodex/hypnos/README.md

 - **Built-in pagination support** for things like infinite scrolling.
 - **Request caching** to prevent repeated, identical queries to your API.
+- **Cache Dependency Tracking** so that when a record gets updated, Hypnos won't serve any cached data for its dependents.
 - **Smart Requests**: Behind the scenes Hypnos will do the smart thing: if you tell Hypnos which fields to update, Hypnos will transform the request from `PUT` to `PATCH`.
 - **Need custom behavior?** Hypnos allows you to query your API directly in case you still need to do something we don't support.